 And I realized that Bud was probably happier than those smug rich folks at the Land Rover dealership.

-Buying a 2010 Prius that needed a new catalytic converter so he could give it to his daughter.
+Buying a 2010 Prius that needed a new catalytic converter so he could fix it in his garage and then give it to his daughter.

 I think more parents need to teach their kids about good people like Bud, even though they might “only” be mechanics.